I am often asked “what does travel insurance cover” so along with some of my own travel tips, I caught up with the team at Multitrip.com to find out.

 No one could have foreseen the extent of flight disruption when 10 million people were stranded and 100,000 flights were cancelled due to the Icelandic ash cloud, or more recently the amount of air traffic control strikes and pilot strikes we saw this Summer.
 I always recommend that you add travel disruption cover to your existing policy (extra charge applies).
 You will be covered for additional expenses if your flight is cancelled or delayed for more than 12 hours.
 You can also claim back expenses due to flooding, earthquakes or if you are advised against travel to a specific country due to unrest.

 Each trip you plan will bring with it its own unique considerations when it comes to travel insurance.
-Please keep in mind that all travel insurance policies have certain exclusions, additional cover levels and excesses that apply, so make sure you do your research and read the terms, conditions and exclusions before you buy.
+Please keep in mind that all travel insurance cover has certain exclusions, additional cover levels and excesses that apply, so make sure you do your research and read the terms, conditions and exclusions before you buy.